 Hi, I’m Minjae.

-I build enduring businesses and the brands that define them.
+I build enduring businesses and the brands that define them—like YouTube, Visible, and LinkedIn.

 Here’s what I believe about building the next generation of category leaders: